nyorain/vil/docs/own/done.md

+- [x] {high prio} the many shared locks when recording a cb can be harmful as well.
+      We could get around this when wrapping handles, should probably look into that eventually (maybe allow to switch dynamically at runtime since wrapping makes supporting new extensions out of the box highly unlikely so users could fall back to hash tables at the cost of some performance).
+- [x] identified bottleneck (e.g. with dota): the device mutex for DescriptorSetState.
+      Should be possible to give each DescriptorSetState its own mutex.
+	  Hm, might still be a problem that we update so many links between resources (ds <-> cb and ds <-> view).
+	  Could still try to use a linked grid for those links, could possibly even make that completely lockfree.
+	  Maybe we can even get rid of ds <-> cb links?
+That would help.
+	  - [x] ideally, we would have no (non-local) locks during descriptor set updating {well, duh, we still have to lock when creating a new state object but that should be fine as it shouldn't happen often}
+	- [x] ideally, we would have *no* locks during command recording at all {almost there, have no locks for most commands}
 - [x] add tracy for profiling
 - [x] clean and split up QueueSubmit implementation.
 It's way too long, does way too much.
 And will probably further grow